straker/css-style-guide-audit/README.md

 - `type`: a slug that identifies the rule.
 This slug will be added to the `data-style-audit` attribute of any element that fails the rule.
 This is useful if you want to give those elements your own styling.
 - `selector`: how to identify any elements that do not pass the rule (using `document.querySelectorAll`)
 - `description`: the text to display in the audit results for any element that fails the rule.

+## Using the bookmarklet

+You can also create a bookmarklet that will run the entire audit for you on any page.
+Just edit `src/run.js` to include any custom rules and the style sheet to audit, and then run `gulp scripts`.
+This will create `bookmarklet.js` that you can then copy into your faviortes bar.

+This is an excellent tool to give to designers who can then help run the audits of the site on their own.